Causes to Low Libido in Men & Women

-Psychological causes such as stress, fatigue, low self-esteem, body image concerns, mood swings, depression, and anxiety can all reduce interest in sex, as can relationship issues like decreased availability of a partner, lack of communication between partners, or major life changes.
+Psychological causes such as stress, fatigue, low self-esteem, body image concerns, mood swings, depression, and anxiety can all reduce interest in sex.
+In addition, so can relationship issues like decreased availability of a partner, lack of communication between partners, or major life changes.
 Hormonal imbalance can be a major cause of loss of libido for many men and women.
-Although low libido is most commonly experienced in perimenopause, menopause, and andropause between the ages of 40 and 55, hormone related decline in sex drive can occur at younger ages also.
-An imbalance between estrogen, progesterone and testosterone can lead to a reduction of sexual drive and energy in women.
-Loss of libido is well known to occur in women who have had hysterectomies with removal of the uterus and ovaries because of the large declines in sex hormones.
+Low libido is most commonly experienced in perimenopause, menopause, and andropause between the ages of 40 and 55.
+That being said, hormone-related decline in sex drive can occur at younger ages as well.
+An imbalance of estrogen, progesterone and testosterone levels can lead to a reduction of sexual drive and energy in women.
+Loss of libido is well known to occur in women who have had total hysterectomies (including removal of the ovaries) because of the large declines in sex hormones.

 Testosterone in women is also fundamental to sex drive as it influences interest, arousal, sexual response, lubrication, and orgasm.
-As a result, anything that diminishes testosterone may result in a lack of libido, including too much estrogen which may decrease testosterone levels.
-Excessive or chronic stress may cause a hormonal imbalance that can result in low libido.
+As a result, anything that diminishes testosterone may result in a lack of libido, including too much estrogen.
+Excessive or chronic stress may also cause a hormonal imbalance that can result in low libido.
 During periods of stress, progesterone, which is the precursor molecule to testosterone, is converted into cortisol instead of sex hormones.
 Eventually, this results in low testosterone and reduced libido.